keyboardio/Kaleidoscope/docs/codebase/code-style.md

 All header files should be self-contained.
 Users and refactoring tools should not have to adhere to special conditions to include the header.
 Specifically, a header should have [header guards](#header-guards) and include all other headers it needs.

 Prefer placing the definitions for template and inline functions in the same file as their declarations.
 The definitions of these constructs must be included into every `.cpp` file that uses them, or the program may fail to link in some build configurations.
 If declarations and definitions are in different files, including the former should transitively include the latter.
-Do not move these definitions to separately included header files (`-inl.h`).
+Do not move these definitions to separately included header files (e.g. `-inl.h` files).

 As an exception, a template that is explicitly instantiated for all relevant sets of template arguments, or that is a private implementation detail of a class, is allowed to be defined in the one and only `.cpp` file that instantiates the template.